 Caring for Your Poinsettia

 Water: Water only when the top inch of soil has dried out.
+A good rule of thumb is to carefully lift up the plant; if it feels light, it’s time to water.
 If the plant is wrapped in decorative foil, take it off before watering to ensure proper drainage.
-Don’t allow the poinsettia to sit in water.
+Don’t allow the poinsettia to sit in water and make sure not to get water on the leaves.

 Light: Your poinsettia will enjoy a bright, sunny window, but away from direct sunlight.